 Student clinical assignments are dependent on many factors including the availability of qualified staffing and other resources at the clinical sites.
 Consequently, it cannot be guaranteed that a student will get his/her top choices for clinical experiences.
 Since the MLT Program of Maine is a statewide program, the available clinical training site offered to a student may be anywhere within the State of Maine.
 Students who are unwilling to accept their assigned clinical training site will need to withdraw from the MLT Program and apply for readmission the following year.
 See academic policies on readmission and time to earn degree.

 Only in the event that there are not enough clinical sites for the number of qualified students, an additional section of MLT 395, the clinical practicum, will be created for the following semester.
-The Program Co-Director will work with the clinical affiliates to schedule training the following semester.
+The program administration will work with the clinical affiliates to schedule training the following semester.

 Assignment to a clinical site will be based on the following: